MattTuttle/hxMikMod/README.md

 Notes on porting
 ================

-Firstly, I'm new with haXe and Flash so there is probably a lot of room for improvement in this project.
+Firstly, I'm new with Haxe and Flash so there is probably a lot of room for improvement in this project.
 Any contributions such as bug reports and fixes, functionality patches, additional module format support, etc. are appreciated.